- The 8 parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and articles.

 When a word can be different parts of speech

-Open and closed word classes
+Open vs. closed word classes

 The parts of speech fall into two word classes: open and closed.

-The closed word classes are the parts of speech that don’t readily acquire new words.
+Closed word classes are the parts of speech that don’t readily acquire new words.
 These parts of speech are more set in stone and include pronouns, conjunctions, articles, and prepositions.